espruino/EspruinoDocs/tutorials/Pico Wire Loop Game.md

 Software
 -------

-Now just copy and paste the following code into the right-hand side of the Web IDE and click `Send to Espruino`:
+Now just copy and paste the following code into the right-hand side of the Web IDE and click `Send to Espruino`.
+Some comments are in the code to explain how it works:

 ```
 A5.write(0); // LCD GND